Elliott Smith: Early life

 Steven Paul Smith was born on August 6, 1969, at the Methodist Hospital in Omaha, Nebraska, the only child of Gary Smith, a student at the University of Nebraska Medical Center, and Bunny Kay Berryman, an elementary school music teacher.
 His parents divorced when he was six months old, and Smith moved with his mother to Duncanville, Texas.
 He had half-siblings through his mother, Darren Welch and Ashley Welch, and a half-sister Rachel Smith through his father.
-Smith later had a tattoo of a map of Texas drawn on his upper arm and said: "I didn't get it because I like Texas, kind of the opposite.
+Smith later had a map of Texas tattooed on his upper arm and said: "I didn't get it because I like Texas, kind of the opposite.
 But I won't forget about it, although I'm tempted to because I don't like it there."

 Smith endured a difficult childhood and a troubled relationship with his stepfather Charlie Welch.
 Smith stated he may have been sexually abused by Welch at a young age—an allegation denied by Welch.
 He wrote about this part of his life in "Some Song".
 The name "Charlie" also appears in songs "Flowers for Charlie" and "No Confidence Man".
 In a 2004 interview, Jennifer Chiba, Smith's partner at the time of his death, said that Smith's difficult childhood was partly why he needed to sedate himself with drugs as an adult: "He was remembering traumatic things from his childhood – parts of things.
 It's not my place to say what."

 For much of his childhood, Smith's family was a part of the Community of Christ but began attending services at a local Methodist church.
 Smith felt that going to church did little for him, except make him "really scared of Hell".
 In 2001, he said: "I don't necessarily buy into any officially structured version of spirituality.
 But I have my own version of it."